dpolonsky/spark-perf/dcos.setup/readme.md

-1.  spark job on messo need to hve access to all jars from HTTP server. to achieve it we have uploaded all jars to public slave and launched simple web server (simple.web.server) as marathon job dcos marathon app add web.server
+1.  spark job on meses need to have access to all jars from HTTP server. to achieve that we have uploaded all jars to public slave and launched simple web server (simple.web.server) as marathon job dcos marathon app add web.server